percona/k8spg-docs/docs/standby.md

 With multi-cloud or multi-regional PostgreSQL deployments, the complexity of managing disaster recovery only increases.
 This is where the Percona Operators come in, providing a solution to streamline disaster recovery for PostgreSQL clusters running on Kubernetes.
 With the Percona Operators, businesses can manage multi-cloud or hybrid-cloud PostgreSQL deployments with ease, ensuring that critical data is always available and secure, no matter what happens.

-## Solution overview

 Operators automate routine tasks and remove toil.
 For standby, the [Percona Operator for PostgreSQL version 2](index.md) provides the following options:

-1. pgBackrest repo based standby
+1. [pgBackrest repo based standby]
 2. Streaming replication
 3. Combination of (1) and (2)

-This document describes the pgBackRest repo-based standby as the simplest one.
+The pgBackRest repo-based standby is the simplest one.
 The following is the architecture diagram:

 ![image](assets/images/dr1.svg)

+### pgBackrest repo based standby

 1. This solution describes two Kubernetes clusters in different regions, clouds or running in hybrid mode (on-premises and cloud).
 One cluster is Main and the other is Disaster Recovery (DR)